shivhare-anshul/Image_denoising_using_UNET/README.md

 I was not targetting any random gamma noise, first I fitted a gamma distribution to my "noise only" frames, later when I got the parameters of gamma distribution, then I added that noise to images.
+The training time for the above code was around 15 hours on GeForce RTX 3090, if you are using Geforce RTX 2080 then it will take around 27-28 hours.

 If you want to train this model on your noise, then what you can do is pick any standard dataset and add the noise to those standard images.